 Minimography (FREE): If you're in need of minimalistic imagery of computers, work environments, and nature shots — Minimography is the place for you.
 Free images, no copyright restrictions.

-Death to Stock (FREE): The name of the site is awesome, and you can subscribe to have free stock photos emailed directly to your inbox.
+Death to Stock (FREE): Subscribe to have free stock photos emailed directly to your inbox.
 If you're a writer, they'll send writing prompts along with the photos.